Page last edited 2017.

 On Vulture, higher level players can get fantastic C$ drops from the birds in a special cave.
 You need to be a team of maybe 6 people (less and the birds spawn in too low numbers) bringing stun and high damage weapons.
 The 30Mt electric fuzzyball gun and a giant bunny is a good combination.
 Stay in the cave and don't attract the big blue bird.
 The BS and wing axe which drops (often) are both pretty nice to keep as presents for new players.

-Around the 20th-21st there are Emergency Missions (bosses) in the Mission Centers.
+Around the 20th-21st +- there are Emergency Missions (bosses) in the Mission Centers.
 These give a lot of EXP, but if you have a bad robot you need to be in a party.
-I've learned how to solo them with my XL bunny which can deal with the Easy and Medium bosses very quickly.
-There are 4 one hour long mission sessions per day and each session gives me up to 500 000 EXP per robot slot (each slot gets the same amount of EXP).
+I've learned how to solo them with my XL rabbit/bunny which can deal with the Easy and Medium bosses very quickly.
+There are several hour-long mission sessions (per day) and each session gives hundreds of thousands of EXP per robot slot depending on boosters and clear speed.
+Each slot gets full EXP, even if a bot dies.
 Nowadays I save my EXP orbs for these missions.
-Grinding for EXP elsewhere is a waste of time.
-If you play the Medium difficulty mission you have a chance to get a nice BS (ASG iirc), maybe a Beam Axe (around 700 damage).
+Grinding for EXP in the wild can be a waste of time.
+Some missions drop a nice ASG-BS but that BS has since been surpassed by the ones in the daily dungeon portal dungeons (NSF-BURST-BS?).

 The EXP for the Emergency Missions was eventually lowered, and I grew bored of them.
+Fortunately, one only needs to do 5 missions now to complete the quest for the ticket (six NPCs in ADF central).
 EXP is more fun to get in the parallel/dark worlds where there are also part and upgrade material drops.

 Halloween event with Skatan (Edit: very old version, but my main bot at the time).
 A few groups spawn, consisting of two ghosts, some bats and a pumpkin reaper.
 I couldn't deal with it alone when this screenshot was taken.
 The events give decent EXP and sometimes special parts.